 For those admitted students here, you should know that you are among a select group of students to get into Georgia Tech.
-Of the some 25,000 who applied for fall 2014, only about 2,500 were offered admission.
+Of some 25,000 who applied for fall 2014, only about 2,500 were offered admission.
 Most of those have a grade-point average of above 4.0.
 You were selected not only for your impressive academic ability, but also because you have demonstrated leadership skills in your schools and communities.

-While you are at Georgia Tech, we will partner with you and help you develop as a leader and innovator.
-Even before you graduate, you will have opportunities to start your own companies and create inventions that will make our world a better place.
+When students come to Georgia Tech, we partner with them and help them develop as leaders and innovators.
+Even before a student graduates, he or she will have opportunities to start their own companies and create inventions that will make our world a better place.
 At Georgia Tech, we have a number of traditions.
 One that I particularly like occurs every year during the first week of May, when I personally get to shake the hand of every student who graduates.
 I look forward to seeing you at Georgia Tech and shaking your hand when you walk up to accept your diploma.